Dr. Kristin Lane, associate professor of psychology.

 The following are meant to be guidelines only, not a rigid format.
 You should think of them as areas you should address.
 The format of the papers is up to you.

-A faculty member will be available in their office and/or via email at times throughout the day to provide guidance.
-There are limits to the amount of help we can provide.
+Faculty may be consulted with general questions about the instructions for this assignment, but there are limits to the amount of help we can provide in terms of the content and interpretation of the reading.
 For example, we will not explain statistical methods in detail, but we will direct you to resources so that you will be able to comment on the experimental results in a manner that reflects your level of understanding.
-You may not consult any individuals about your assigned article or your written response with the exception of faculty members in Psychology.
+You may not consult any individuals (or “Artificial Intelligence” or chatbots) about your assigned article or your written response, with the exception of faculty members in Psychology.
+If you use any outside resources (including websites or other articles), they should be referenced in your submission.

-Note: Students must have completed at least one semester at Bard before sitting for moderation (i.e., transfer students may not moderate in their first semester at the Annandale campus).
+Notes: Students must have completed at least one semester at Bard before sitting for Moderation (i.e., transfer students may not moderate in their first semester at the Annandale campus).
+The Psychology Program wishes to acknowledge the Biology Program for providing the basis of this Moderation Project.